taiki-e/portable-atomic/src/imp/atomic128/README.md

 Implementations with inline assembly generate assemblies almost equivalent to the `core::intrinsics::atomic_*` (used in `core::sync::atomic::Atomic{I,U}128`) for many operations, but some operations may or may not generate more efficient code.
 For example:

-- On x86_64, implementation with inline assembly contains additional optimizations (e.g., [#16](https://github.com/taiki-e/portable-atomic/pull/16)) and is much faster for some operations.
+- On x86_64 and aarch64, implementation with inline assembly contains additional optimizations (e.g., [#16](https://github.com/taiki-e/portable-atomic/pull/16), [#126](https://github.com/taiki-e/portable-atomic/pull/126)) and is much faster for some operations.
 - On aarch64, implementation with inline assembly supports outline-atomics on more operating systems, and may be faster in environments where outline-atomics can improve performance.
-- On powerpc64 and s390x, LLVM does not support generating some 128-bit atomic operations (see [intrinsics.rs](intrinsics.rs) module-level comments), and we use CAS loop to implement them, so implementation with inline assembly may be faster for those operations.
+- On powerpc64, LLVM does not support generating some 128-bit atomic operations (see [intrinsics.rs](intrinsics.rs) module-level comments), and we use CAS loop to implement them, so implementation with inline assembly may be faster for those operations.
 - In implementations without inline assembly, the compiler may reuse condition flags that have changed as a result of the operation, or use immediate values instead of registers, depending on the situation.

 As 128-bit atomics-related APIs stabilize in the standard library, implementations with inline assembly are planned to be updated to get the benefits of both.